Hall of Fame

 b.
 20 July 1941.

-Ed Doolan joined Britain's first provincial commercial radio station (BRMB) when it was set up, broadcasting his own mix of current affairs and politics.
-His programmes give Birmingham listeners an insight into how the city is run, acting as an interface between public servants and rate-payers.
-He moved this formula to BBC WM in 1982.
-Doolan's services to the Birmingham have been recognised by Honorary Doctorates from all three of the city's universities.
+Ed Doolan joined Britain's first provincial commercial radio station (BRMB) when it started, offering his own mix of current affairs and politics.
+He gave Birmingham listeners an insight into how the city was run, and acted as an interface between public servants and rate-payers.
+In 1982, he moved this formula to BBC WM.
+Doolan's services have been recognised by Honorary Doctorates from all three of the city's universities.

 From 1958 the suave, calmly measured tones of John Dunn enhanced various BBC radio networks, none more memorably than Radio 2, where he established himself as one of the nation's favourite broadcasters.
 He fronted a range of shows including Housewives' Choice, Roundabout and Friday Night Is Music Night.
 A broadcaster of the old school, Dunn pulled off the rare achievement of remaining popular in an altogether noisier, more frenetic age.